top of page

 4. Express Appreciation

 Contact centers are renowned for running contests and employee recognition programs.
 While these typical incentive programs are great for driving desired behaviors, they do little to inspire loyalty.
-And while they are based on the multitude of metrics and KPIs available to measure an agent's success quantitatively, they do little to acknowledge the average agent who simply does a good job.
+While they are based on the multitude of metrics and KPIs available to measure an agent's success quantitatively, they do little to acknowledge the average agent who simply does a good job.

 Internal employee surveys consistently show that employees who feel valued and appreciated are more likely to remain loyal to the organization.
 These surveys often reveal a positive correlation between expressions of appreciation and employees' willingness to stay or leave.